My work has been published in a number of books and peer-reviewed journals.

 Reilly, P. (2014) The ‘Battle of Stokes Croft’ on YouTube: The development of an ethical stance for the study of online comments, SAGE Cases in Methodology. [pdf]

-Reilly, P (in press) The right blend?
+Reilly, P (2013) The right blend?
 The use of Blackboard to support international dissertation students, Journal of Excellence in Teaching and Learning. [pdf]

 Reilly, P. (2012) Community worker perspectives on the use of new media to promote conflict transformation in Belfast.
 Urban Studies, 49:15, pp.3385-3401. [pdf]